j-mie6/parsley/docs/parsley-debug/recursion-detection.md

 ```

 The `many` combinator reads zero-or-more things.
 When given something that doesn't consume input,
-it will succeed reading that parser, then loop back round and try starting to read it again.
+it will succeed reading that parser, then loop back round and try to read it again.
 This
-is, as you might expect, exactly where it left of last iteration.
+is, as you might expect, exactly where it left off last iteration.
 As such, `detectDivergence` can
 also detect this kind of looping as well.
 While `parsley` implements `many` and friends more
 efficiently, in theory this is still left-recursion, it is just called *hidden left-recursion*: